bonezall/bonezall/README.md

 - 👋 Hi, I’m @bonezall
-- 👀 I’m interested in ... tech
+- 👀 I’m interested in ... technology
-- 🌱 I’m currently learning ... cloud and sec
+- 🌱 I’m currently learning ... cyber security
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...enjoying learning about all aspects of cyber security

 <!---
 bonezall/bonezall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.